camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 # CAMARA APIs Access and User Consent Management

-This document defines guidelines for Operator API Exposure Platforms to manage CAMARA API access and when applicable, User Consent.
+This document defines guidelines for API Providers to manage CAMARA API access and when applicable, User Consent.

 ## Table of Contents